An efficient dual-branch framework via implicit self-texture enhancement for arbitrary-scale histopathology image super-resolution: Experiments

-The Texture Learner (TL) module is employed to enhance the network's learning of high-frequency textures in pathological images, aiming to recover detailed information from LR images better.
-To investigate the effectiveness of the Texture Learner module, we conducted an ablation experiment by replacing the module with a convolutional layer for network training.
-As shown in Table 2, it can be seen that after ablating the Texture Learner module, the PSNR metrics were significantly reduced by 0.12 and SSIM by 0.0006 at ×2 magnification.
-At ×3 magnification, the PSNR metrics were reduced by 0.02 and SSIM by 0.0003.
-At ×4 magnification, the PSNR metrics were reduced by 0.02 and SSIM by 0.0006.
-To better illustrate the role of the Texture Learner, we visualized the features before and after the Texture Learner, denoted as $F_{LR}$ and $F_{TL}$, respectively in Figure 7.
-It is evident that compared to $F_{LR}$, the output feature map $F_{TL}$ from the Texture Learner contains richer texture information.
-These results confirm the effectiveness of the Texture Learner module in learning texture details.
+The TL is employed to enhance the learning of high-frequency textures in pathological images.
+To investigate the effectiveness of this module, we conducted an ablation experiment by replacing the module with a convolutional layer.
+As shown in Table 4, it can be seen that after ablating the TL, all metrics become worse at all scaling factors.
+To better illustrate the role of the TL, we visualized the features input to the TL and output from the TL, denoted as $F_{LR}$ and $F_{TL}$, respectively, in Fig.7.
+Compared to $F_{LR}$, the output feature map $F_{TL}$ from the TL contains richer texture information.